 10. Give VIP Tickets.

 Furnish tickets to their favorite famous band, professional sports game, art show, or any event that they would enjoy that offers special treatment to attendees.
 It is a tax write-off and can be the greatest reward for an employee’s hard work.
 These efforts offer hard-working employees a reward and opportunity to thank you for the clever ways you show appreciation to employees.

 11. Provide random gifts.

 Create an inventory that coworkers can grab from to give to each other anonymously or in person.
 Work swag is fun!
-It can be as simple as new pens or company logo note cards, or small boxed of candy to have at their desk.
-Each item is accompanied by a note that shares words of appreciation.
+It can be as simple as new pens, company logo note cards, or a small box of candy at their desk.
+Really dig deep and use your imagination to find new and exciting ways to show appreciation to employees.
+Each item you give should be accompanied by a note that shares words of appreciation.

 “The roots of all goodness lie in the soil of appreciation for goodness.” –Dalai Lama

 Get a trophy that circulates through your team.
 Each person awarded the trophy holds it for one week and then passes it on to another coworker.
 Each pass-off from one trophy holder to another must announce why the person is receiving the trophy.
 This can also work for employee of the month.
 They can have the trophy at their desk for the month.
 Perhaps whoever has the trophy also gets a preferred parking spot for that month as well.

 Create a culture of insight and innovation by allowing employees to be heard.
 This confirms that you value their opinion and perspective.
 Important ideas come from both ends of the organizational structure.

 “The greatest compliment that was ever paid me was when one asked me what I thought, and attended to my answer.” -Henry David Thoreau